leetcodercrucial/nex-and-enormity-exposed/README.md

 selling a spoofer with public drivers passed around more then kezyuis mother

+banned us all from the server after exposing then they took down the shit

 proof in the images

 nex discord id - 922187165063057469